 You Too Can Make Biryani

 Are you feeling daunted?
 Don’t be.
-The steps are simple and I am including tips and tricks to help you as you go along so you can make this show stopper party dish.
+The steps are simple, and I include tips and tricks to help you as you go along so you can make this show stopper party dish.
 While this is not weeknight cooking from start to finish, I have ideas on how you can make chicken biryani in three steps.
-This is done during the week by: parboiling the rice, partially cooking the chicken, freezing them separately, and then defrosting them when you are ready to do the final cooking.
+This is done during the week by parboiling the rice, partially cooking the chicken, freezing them separately, and then defrosting them when you are ready to do the final cooking.

 See the Notes below before you cook.

 Easy, Enticing Chicken Biryani

 - 2 cups onions ~ Sliced very thin and evenly.
 See 1st Note